 The Auslan Corpus annotation files

-- identification and glossing of nouns and verbs
+- identification and IDglossing of nouns and verbs only

 - identification of clause boundaries